 Laboratory Examination Requested

-Confirmation: select if testing is being requested in order to confirm results.
-This includes specimens sent as required by the NYS Reportable Diseases Guidelines.
-Please also include specific details from the Program section below.
+Confirmation: select if testing is being requested in order to confirm results, including specimens sent as required by the NYS Laboratory Reporting of Communicable Diseases Guidelines.

-Identification/Detection: select if testing is being requested for the identification or detection of an unknown or suspected microorganism(s).
-Please also include specific requests from the Program section below.
+Identification/Detection: select if testing is being requested for the identification or detection of an unknown or suspected microorganism(s) or the antibody response.

 Submitter Lab Findings: list all appropriate laboratory examination findings, including the method used to obtain results.

-Relevant exposures: Please be sure to select the relevant exposure AND provide details on the description line available, if applicable.
-Note: additional details and prior authorization may be required for some testing.
-Please refer to the Wadsworth test catalog on the HCS for a current list of testing, requirements and details.
-If unsure, please phone the laboratory, (518) 474-4177.
+Relevant Exposures: details including dates for relevant exposures including travel, contact with a known case, animal, arthropod, or food/water exposures.
+Note: exposure details and prior authorization may be required for some testing, please refer to the Test Catalog.
 Travel details, including location and dates are requested for: malaria, arboviruses (i.e. dengue virus, chikungunya virus, Zika virus), MERS coronavirus and novel influenza testing.

-Relevant Immunization: please provide any relevant immunization details, including dates.
+Relevant Immunizations: relevant immunization details, including dates.
 This MAY be important for some test interpretations.